Since the advent of Deep Learning, the comforting objection to Artificial Intelligence,

 today is the worst it will ever be.

-Some of the solutions are not even understood by human experts—but they are effective solutions nonetheless.
+Some of the solutions that machine learning have arrived at are not even understood by human experts—but they are effective solutions nonetheless.
 For example, look at this little antenna to the right:

 Even within this week, the $2.5 million Tricorder XPrize was awarded to self-funded team Final Frontier.
 Since 2012 many teams of humans used their puny human brains to develop a handy "tricorder" diagnostic device that diagnoses dozens of disorders and diseases, as if by magic.
 For five years, teams of the humans competed.
 Some of them might have said, "I'm a doctor, not a magician," before giving up.
 In the end, just five days before this writing, the prize was earned by Dxter, the heroic Artificial Intelligence.
 Dxter is one of many A.I.s that will eventually save millions of human lives.